How to Register as a Sole Trader – Accounting Wise Have You Covered

 Sole traders aren’t legally required to have a separate bank account for their business.
 That said, it can make it a bit easier to manage your business finances, especially if you’re also working for an employer, or have multiple businesses or sources of income.

-Remember, as a sole trader you’re legally, personally liable for any debts the business incurs.
+Remember, as a sole trader you’re legally, and personally liable for any debts the business incurs.
 Good financial management habits will help!

 It is worth keeping in mind that you may not be able to open a business bank account until you register as a sole trader.